tbewley/RR/README.md

 <a href="http://robotics.ucsd.edu/SR.pdf">Structural Renaissance</a> (SR),
 <a href="http://robotics.ucsd.edu/RR.pdf">Renaissance Robotics</a> (RR), and
 <a href="http://robotics.ucsd.edu/NR.pdf">Numerical Renaissance</a> (NR),
-in addition to various research papers, by Thomas Bewley.<BR>
+and a (eventually) a new book entitled Renaissance Packings, in addition to various research papers, by Thomas Bewley.<BR>

 SR, a <q cite="http://robotics.ucsd.edu/SR.pdf">modern first course in engineering analysis and design</q>,